Digital vs. Paper Maps for Hiking and Backpacking

 Navigating with a paper map takes practice.
 But you don’t have to be an orienteering expert to be efficient at backcountry navigation.
 While I’m versed in such techniques as triangulation – and it’s good knowledge to have without a doubt, it’s a bit like advanced math.
 Day to day, it’s not something I find useful, but is still something nice to have in your bag of tricks should the need arise.
 The first step to navigating with a paper map is to have it at hand.
 A cargo pants pocket that buttons or zips and is big enough to hold the map would be my first choice.
 The other thing I like to have on hand is a compass.
 In fact, I keep this very much at hand and on my wrist in the form of an ABC watch, that you should adjust for declination before each trip.
 Declination is the difference in degrees (which varies by location) between true north and magnetic north.
 Any paper map worth the paper it was printed on will have this listed.
 Adjust your digital or physical compass as needed.
 Although I've gotten away with a small zipper-pull compass in the past, these days I back the compass on my watch up with a physical Suunto compass for when I really want to get precise with navigation.

 The best way to stay found is to never get lost in the first place.
 As long as you know where the trailhead you started at is, you can stay found by watching the map, watching your compass, and constantly staying attuned to your relative location.
 But I am not sitting down and triangulating peaks while I’m out there.
 Mostly, I am using terrain association and directional compass guidance.
 Using handrails – which could be a stream, a trail itself, or even navigation by elevation, and backstops where you navigate to near can’t miss features like rivers or trails are all techniques that I use just about constantly.
 Of course, you don’t have to go all in on these techniques.
 Off trail in a deep forest with no view where you might just be following a compass bearing can be some of the toughest navigation out there.
 Making decisions about your current location first based upon the map and compass and the terrain in front of you, then coming up with a way to get from point A to point B using the map – but then double checking your location via GPS can sure save a lot of time if you did make a mistake.
-But, with this method you’re still refining those navigational skills either way.
+Although you're still using the GPS, with this method you’re still refining those navigational skills.

 With most of us guilty of looking at screens too much already, the last thing I want to do in the wilderness is be guilty of the same thing.
 There’s nothing like navigating with a paper map – it’s the same journey, just more rewarding.
 There’s no pre-loaded GPX track to follow.
 A paper map never runs out of battery – making a fully charged smartphone when leaving the car more than enough for multi-night trips.
 You can go wherever your eyes might drift to over the folds of the map, and get there by whichever route you choose.
 Rather than follow a narrow corridor, the entire wilderness is now seemingly open for exploration.
 And with a little technology as a backup – but not the other way around – you can have the best of both worlds.